300 HANDS-ON MYSTERY OBJECTS!

 What are these objects anyhow?
 What do then do?
-More than 150 hands-on mystery objects that you can handle and touch will challenge your thinking at the 10th annual Mystery Objects event, for 10 days; Nov.
-5-14 in historic downtown Burlington, Wisconsin at the Logic Puzzle Museum.
+Hands-on mystery objects that you can handle and touch will challenge your thinking at the annual Mystery Objects event, in historic downtown Burlington, Wisconsin at the Logic Puzzle Museum.
 “You can pick the objects up, really look at them, turn them about, and try to figure out what these odd and unusual items are this is “Do Touch” event, hands-on exhibit,” said Judith Schulz, museum director.
 “Be a history detective, a weekend anthropologist, or an armchair engineer at this funny event where fun is mixed with thinking,” added Schulz.

 Antique tools, odd toys, parts, pieces, kitchen devices, novelties, foreign objects, curiosities, and more are ready to be examined by visitors.
 Serious or funny clues are posted by many of the items.
 “Sometimes the clues help and sometimes they don’t,” according to Jo Ann Toelle, volunteer; “Laughter and puzzle solving fun is everywhere at this event.
 There are even things we don’t even know what they are!”

 Hours are posted on the website.